TripleMonkey/memory-pirates/README.md

 # memory-pirates
-UIKit version of game of memory
+Swift UIKit version of game of memory